The State of AI Search — March 2026 →

 Definition

-Freshness requirements vary by content type and industry:
+Freshness requirements vary by content type:

 Examples of Content Freshness